nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 of the two of them can change.
 The dates are still sorted in order, just that the stability is disrupted.
 We intend to improve upon our star and edit commands such that they do not disrupt the stability in the future.

-4. Improve error messages
-   - Currently, typing a value more than a million for the income field, throws an error that says that it only accepts positive integers.
-In the future we intend to update it to say that it only accepts positive integers up till a million.
-This is more accurate

-5. Improve the filter feature to be more robust.
+4. Improve the filter feature to be more robust.
 Some examples include:
    - Currently, the filter feature only allows the user to filter by metrics limited to name, age, gender and height.
 We are planning to allow the user to filter by other metrics such as horoscope and income.
    - Currently, the filter feature only allows the user to filter by a single keyword for a single metric.
 We are planning to allow the user to filter by multiple keywords.

-6. Improve the error message to be more comprehensive
+5. Improve the error message to be more comprehensive
    - Currently, the error message for user that key in multiple invalid keywords only spots the first invalid keyword.
 We are planning to allow the user to know all the invalid keywords that he/she has keyed in.